sergiofgonzalez/python-workbench/part_4-web-apps/part-ii-fastapi-in-depth/08_fastapi-data-layer/02_fastapi-cryptid-svc_data-exceptions/README.md

 # Cryptid service using FastAPI framework
-> Step 7: adding custom exceptions int the data layer to provide better experience.
+> Step 7: adding custom exceptions int the data layer to provide better experience and add unit tests for the data layer.

 This project illustrates how to build a web application that implements the management of *cryptids* (imaginary creatures) and the explorers who seek them.